RayleighChen/AndroidStarbar/README.md

 AndroidStarbar
 ==============

-This is my android starbar
+This is my android starbar.